natiDotnet/Quartz.Hangfire/Quartz.Hangfire/README.md

 ## Features

-- **Hangfire-like Syntax**: Use familiar Hangfire-style method calls with Quartz.NET under the hood
+- **Hangfire-like Syntax**: Use familiar Hangfire-style method calls with Quartz.NET under the hood.
-- **Immediate Execution**: Enqueue jobs for immediate execution
+- **Immediate Execution**: Enqueue jobs for immediate execution.
-- **Delayed Execution**: Schedule jobs to run after a specified delay
+- **Delayed Execution**: Schedule jobs to run after a specified delay.
-- **Scheduled Execution**: Schedule jobs to run at a specific time
+- **Job Continuation**: Chain jobs together to run one after another.
-- **Job Continuation**: Chain jobs together to run one after another
+- **Job Deletion**: Delete jobs by their `JobKey`.
-- **Queue Support**: Assign jobs to specific queues
+- **Job Rescheduling**: Reschedule jobs with a new trigger time.
-- **Generic Method Support**: Works with both static and instance methods
+- **Queue Support**: Assign jobs to specific queues and configure queue priorities.
-- **Async/Await Support**: Full support for asynchronous methods
+- **Async/Await Support**: Full support for asynchronous methods.

 ## Installation